 My name is Ashley House, and I am an Associate Professional Counselor at Grace Counseling of Athens.
 I hold a Master of Arts degree in Clinical Mental Health from Regent University and a Bachelor of Science degree in Education from the University of Georgia.

 I have been working in the mental health field since 2016 and during this time have worked with a wide variety of people including children, teens, young adults, parents, and grandparents.
 In addition, I have spent the past twelve years serving young people through varied leadership roles including camp work with the Oconee County Recreation Department and youth ministry work through SWAT Ministries leading Disciple Now Weekends.
 Presently, I continue to be active in youth ministry through my local church.
 Through my personal and professional experiences, I have developed a special connection and heart for high school girls and college aged young women dealing with identity and self-esteem issues.

-As a counselor, I believe many are searching for a place to belong; a place to feel loved and accepted.
+As a counselor, I believe many are searching for a place to belong, a place to feel loved and accepted.
 For some it comes easily, but for many it means going on a journey, a path that involves inner healing from rejection, loss, fears, and worries.
-I feel called to walk alongside those in need of such help.
+Each of us is at a different point on this journey, and it’s my desire to help people feel safe and comfortable so they can find the inner healing they seek.

-Each of us is at a different point on our journey, and I look forward to helping people feel safe and comfortable so they can find that inner healing.
-When working with children, I believe in the importance of incorporating family therapy along with individual therapy as a family systems approach is often beneficial.
-I love watching children and young people begin to change as their family starts to grow and thrive.
+My training and experience include Trauma Focused – Cognitive Behavioral Therapy (TF-CBT), Play Therapy and Family Therapy.
+When working with young people, I believe in the importance of incorporating family therapy along with individual therapy as a family systems approach is often beneficial.
+I love watching children and young people begin to change as their family starts to grow and thrive together.

 Note that Ashley will be on maternity leave beginning May 1st, 2020.